inphinit/inphinit/README.md

 All of these decisions are embedded in the framework, some of which have already been added to _version 1.x_, to make it easier to port the project to the future version of the framework.

-All core internal APIs are already supported by version 2.x, some have been completely rewritten, focusing on simplicity and performance, so if you are migrating from _1.x_ it is likely that you will need to rewrite some things.
+All core internal APIs are already supported by _version 2.x_, some have been completely rewritten, focusing on simplicity and performance, so if you are migrating from _1.x_ it is likely that you will need to rewrite some things.
 Fortunately, most classes are much simpler to use.

 ## What we have already achieved

 If you are using _version 0.5_ and cannot yet migrate to _version 2.x_, it is highly recommended that you migrate to _version 1.x_.

-Version _0.5_ already had excellent performance, but it was still possible to bring some performance features from _version 2.x_ to version 1.x_.
+Version _0.5_ already had excellent performance, but it was still possible to bring some performance features from _version 2.x_ to _version 1.x_.
 In _version 2.x_ it is a little better, so here is an example of the tests, with development mode turned off:

+Version _0.5_ already had excellent performance, but it was still possible to bring some performance features from _version 2.x_ to _version 1.x_.
+In _version 2.x_ it is a bit better, so here is an example of the tests, with development mode disabled:

 Description                                             | v0.5.x                       | v1.x                         | v2.x
 ---                                                     | ---                          | ---                          | ---